How to Create Pinterest Graphics that Will Make People Click

 A large proportion of people (about 80%) use mobile to access Pinterest.

 While your font could look easy to read on your desktop, it might be illegible on mobile.

 Prioritize fonts that are easy to read.
 That hand-script font might look super fancy, but if it's hard to read, you can be sure that few will bother clicking on it!

 Vertical pins perform best on Pinterest.
-The size recommended in Canva is 735px by 1102px.
+The recommended size is 600px by 900px.